What is the difference between Oils vs Acrylic Paints?

 Acrylics Cons: Achieving a smooth blend

-Blending with acrylics can be frustrating due to the rapidness of the drying time.
-Especially if you are working on a large scale it can be practically impossible to work the canvas as a whole to bring it all to the same finish together.
+Blending with acrylics can be frustrating due to the speed of the drying time.
+Especially if you are working on a large-scale it can be practically impossible to work the canvas as a whole to bring it all to the same finish together.

 This is for a size of say 6ft x 4ft.
-If you are working smaller that this you can achieve some lovely blends.
+If you are working smaller than this you can create some lovely blends.

 Oil Pros: smooth blending

 Oil paints are king of the ring when blending colours together.
-Because of the slow drying nature of oil paints they can can fantastic for creating subtle blends.
+Because of the slow drying nature of oil paints they can be fantastic for creating subtle blends.

-Oil Cons: Trying to create a crisp edge without it effecting the underlying colours with oils means you have to wait until the next day, or touch dry otherwise your brushstroke will pull and mix with the paint underneath it.
-It is very easy to achieve ‘muddy colours’ when first starting with oils due to everything staying wet and the colours mixing together on the canvas.
+Oil Cons: Trying to create a crisp edge without it affecting the underlying colours with oils means you have to wait until the next day, or touch dry otherwise your brushstroke will pull and mix with the paint underneath it.
+It is very easy to mix ‘muddy colours’ when starting with oils due to everything staying wet and the colours mixing together on the canvas.

 Solution: Experience teaches you to work cleanly.